red-green-coding/red-green-coding.github.io/_drafts/springboot-cpu.md

 > ⬆ Note: The y-axis uses a logarithmic scale to highlight differences on the right side of the chart.

 With lower CPU work (fewer prime number calculations), using a separate worker thread actually performs worse than direct execution, as the cost of switching threads outweighs any gains.
-However, as CPU work increases, offloading to a separate thread doubles the RPS for both the `CompletableFuture` and `Dispatchers.Default` versions.
+However, as CPU work increases, offloading doubles the RPS for both the `CompletableFuture` and `Dispatchers.Default` versions.

 {% apex %}
 {